Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Conclusion and Future Work

-On Meta-World ML1 multiphase and \textsc{FancyGym} box-pushing tasks, our T-SAC framework with a Transformer critic achieves state-of-the-art performance under a fixed training budget (5M environment steps for Meta-World ML1 and 20M for box-pushing) tasks and consistent evaluation protocol (success rate over 8 seeds).
-Empirically, the Transformer critic yields smoother value estimates and more temporally coherent credit assignment, producing higher-quality continuous control sequences.
-In contrast, many multiphase pipelines rely on largely open-loop plans, while step-based value methods often underutilize historical control signals; our approach combines the strengths of both while mitigating their respective trade-offs.
-To our knowledge, few prior methods achieve this combination without incurring the usual drawbacks of either paradigm; we provide comparisons to representative baselines in \S\ref{sec: exp}.
+On Meta-World ML1 multiphase and \textsc{FancyGym} box-pushing tasks, T-SAC with a Transformer critic attains state-of-the-art success rates under fixed training budgets (5M and 20M environment steps, respectively) and a common evaluation protocol (success over 8 seeds; see \S\ref{sec: exp}).
+The sequence-conditioned critic provides smoother value estimates and more coherent long-horizon credit assignment than both largely open-loop multiphase pipelines and standard step-based value methods, yielding higher-quality continuous control.

+Our study is restricted to online continuous control with low-dimensional observations.
+Extending T-SAC to discrete-action domains and to pixel-based or strongly partially observable settings (e.g., with visual or belief-state encoders) is nontrivial—preliminary experiments revealed instabilities and high sensitivity to architectural and optimization choices.
+Applying T-SAC to real-robot tasks and developing theory for when critic-side chunking provably helps, including representation analyses and shared Transformer backbones for actor–critic, are important directions for future work.